vikaslamba99/vikaslamba.github.io/_posts/2024-04-02-Liquidity-Risk-Management-and-EWI.md

 ### Different Time Horizons
 Considering various time horizons is essential, given the differing durations of the bank's assets and liabilities.
 Time horizons such as hourly, daily, weekly, and monthly are effective for early warnings due to their shorter durations.

-## EWI Applications in liquidity risk management process
+## Applications in liquidity risk management process

 ### Escalation
 EWIs play a pivotal role in potentially escalating issues to relevant management personnel, enabling appropriate remedies based on issue severity.
 Clear inclusion of EWIs in an escalation plan enhances their effectiveness in LRM.